CSS : Cascading Style Sheets

 rgba()

-HSL: Hue, Saturation, Lightness with hsl()
+HSL: Hue, Saturation, Lightness with hsl() function

 - Can use [0deg, 360deg] or [0%, 100%]